peteamiri/Tutorials/Programming_Languages/Python/readme.md

      os.remove("file_to_delete.txt")
      ```

 File manipulation in Python is a fundamental aspect of working with data and files.
-Python's built-in file handling capabilities make it easy to read, write, and manipulate files, making it a versatile tool for tasks involving file I/O.
+Python has built-in file handling capabilities make it easy to read, write, and manipulate files, making it a versatile tool for tasks involving file I/O.

 ## file detection
 In Python 3, file and directory functions are provided by several built-in modules, primarily `os`, `os.path`, `shutil`, and `pathlib`.
 These modules offer a wide range of functions for interacting with the filesystem, including creating, reading, writing, moving, renaming, and deleting files and directories.
-Here's an overview of some commonly used file and directory functions in Python 3:
+Here has an overview of some commonly used file and directory functions in Python 3:

 1. **`os` Module**:
    - `os.listdir(path)`: Returns a list of files and directories in the specified directory.